0ff1c1ally-n0b0dy/people_analytics/README.md

 profile found by the KModes code.
 * _EDA_V5.ipynb_ is the code for creating all sorts of plots similar to the ones found on the following
 website: https://www.humano.ro/hr-data-management-and-visualization-powerful-insights/
+* _Data visualization for HR.pdf_ contains some examples of plots created by the _EDA_ code from the previous bullet point.